Blake's Blessings

 Because Every Young Survivor Deserves a Little Joy

-Blake's Blessings is a heartfelt pediatric initiative of TAAF, created to honor the life of 9-year-old Blake Willuski, a vibrant boy who passed away unexpectedly from an undiagnosed AVM in 2022.
-Blake loved dirt biking, exploring nature, and had a special place in his heart for praying mantises and lightning bugs.
-While his life was far too short, the love he shared lives on in this program, which channels grief into action, joy, and connection.
+Blake's Blessings is a heartfelt pediatric initiative of The Aneurysm and AVM Foundation (TAAF), created to honor the life of 9-year-old Blake Willuski, a vibrant boy who passed away unexpectedly from an undiagnosed AVM in 2022.

-In memory of Blake—and with the strength and commitment of his family—Blake’s Blessings supports children across the U.S. who have survived brain aneurysms or AVMs.
-These kids are brave, resilient, and often face ongoing physical and cognitive challenges.
-They deserve the kinds of support and joy-filled tools that help restore a sense of independence and fun.
+In memory of Blake—and with the strength and dedication of his family—Blake's Blessings supports children across the United States who have survived brain aneurysms and AVMs.
+These children are resilient, courageous, and often face ongoing physical, cognitive, and emotional challenges.
+They deserve opportunities to experience the freedom, confidence, and joy that every child should know.

 In Alignment with TAAF’s Mission

-Blake’s Blessings complements TAAF’s broader mission to support individuals affected by aneurysms and AVMs by:
+Blake's Blessings supports TAAF's mission to improve the lives of those affected by brain aneurysms and AVMs by:

-• Raising awareness of the pediatric impacts of aneurysms and AVMs through storytelling and community engagement
+• Raising awareness of the unique challenges faced by children affected by aneurysms and AVMs

 A Message from the Willuski Family